Planes, trains, automobiles..and transfers!

-Travelling from London to Geneva Cointrin by train takes around 6hrs 15mins.
+Travelling by train to Geneva by train from London takes around 6hrs 15mins.
 It’s Eurostar from St Pancras, then a change at Lille on to a TGV Lyria service, which will bring you straight to the heart of Geneva city centre.
-When you count how long before your flight you have to be at the airport etc, for many, the train could actually be quicker than flying!Guide section
+When you count how long before your flight you have to be at the airport etc, for many, the train could actually be quicker than flying.

-The lake is one of the largest in western Europe and the city centre has grown around the point where the River Rhone exits Lake Geneva (or Lac Léman as it is in French).
+The lake is one of the largest in western Europe and the city centre has grown around the point where the River Rhone exits the lake.
 When you fly in to and out of Geneva Airport, the flight path either takes you over the picturesque Jura mountains, or over the lake.
-Passing France’s lovely medieval Yvoire, whilst flying along the middle of the lake certainly for a truly stunning approach to landing.
+Passing France’s lovely medieval Yvoire, whilst flying along the middle of the lake, is a stunning approach to landing.

 If your flight path into the airport does take you over Yvoire, look out for the luxury lake-side villas with private swimming pools and enjoy a sneaky aerial peak of Geneva’s famous landmark the ‘Jet d’Eau’ water fountain that propels water up to 140m in the air over the lake.